Can you relate to this picture?

 My “Golden Rules”

 - Try not to make your Facebook page all about you, our guests doing this, our guests doing that all the time.
-Instead share local events, attractions, points of
+Instead share local events, attractions, points of interest etc on your page

 - Go through your news feed and see if there is any content you’d like to share with your Facebook friends